This post may contain affiliate links. Please see our disclosure policy.

 Whipped cream: whip your cream straight from the fridge for best results.
 However, take care not to overwhip or your no bake chocolate cheesecake won’t have the right texture.

-Dark chocolate curls: to make cheat’s dark chocolate curls, take a vegetable peeler and grate down the side of a chocolate bar.
+Dark chocolate curls: to make cheat’s dark chocolate curls, take a vegetable peeler and run it down the side of a chocolate bar.
 This will give you big curls of dark chocolate.
-You can also grate using a microplane grater for smaller, tighter curls.

 How to make a buttery biscuit base without a food processor